Oisin-Ivory/Picture-To-Minecraft-Skin/README.md

 **Things to keep in mind**
 * The characters default size is 16px wide and 32px high, so try use an image that has a ratio of 1:2.
 * If there is a specific area of an image you want to use, make sure that it is as large as possible, that way you'll get the best results.
-* Transparent images will not be transparent.It will process them but the transparent areas will preview as black and will output as white.
+* Transparent images will not be transparent.
+It will process them but the transparent areas will preview as black and will output as white.
 I recommend changing the transparent areas to a desired colour, then using it.

 ### The code